Turok (video game): Plot

-Kiowa Corporal Joseph Turok (Gregory Cruz), alongside fellow members of Whiskey Company, is tasked with apprehending war criminal General Roland Kane (Powers Boothe), who has resurfaced on a backwater planet after disappearing for several years.
+Corporal Joseph Turok (Gregory Cruz), alongside fellow members of Whiskey Company, is tasked with apprehending war criminal General Roland Kane (Powers Boothe), who has resurfaced on a backwater planet after disappearing for several years.
 Unbeknownst to Whiskey Company, the planet is controlled by the Mendel-Grumman (M-G) Corporation, with Kane commanding an army of M-G soldiers.
 Kane is also the former leader of Wolf Pack, an elite specialized black ops detachment.
 Turok was a member of this unit but left over its ideals during a mission in Colombia.
 Whiskey Company member Slade (Ron Perlman) holds a grudge against Turok because his brother, also a member of Wolf Pack, was killed during that mission.

 On approach, Whiskey Company is shot down and crash lands on the terraformed planet, scattering the group.
 The land is populated by genetically-engineered dinosaurs created by M-G to use as weapons.
 Turok finds senior NCO Sergeant Henderson (Steve Van Wormer), who is killed by a Utahraptor, and then Slade; the two reunite with sniper Reese (Gideon Emery).

-Reaching the crash site, the survivors locate more of Whiskey Company: leader Cole, second-in-command Lewis, Chief Engineer Carter (Jason Harris), heavy weapons trooper Jericho (Christopher Judge), weapons specialist Logan (William Fichtner), Whiskey Company's medic Parker (Joshua Gomez), technician and pilot Shepard (Donnie Wahlberg), and soldiers Foster (Jon Curry) and Gonzales (Lombardo Boyar).
-Tasked with finding the ship's comm unit, Turok encounters John Grimes (Sean Donnellan), Kane's second-in-command, and later another survivor, Cowboy (Timothy Olyphant), who is shot by Grimes.
+Reaching the crash site, the survivors locate more of Whiskey Company: leader Cole, second-in-command Lewis, Chief Engineer Carter (Jason Harris), heavy weapons trooper Jericho (Christopher Judge), weapons specialist Logan (William Fichtner), medic Parker (Joshua Gomez), technician and pilot Shepard (Donnie Wahlberg), and soldiers Foster (Jon Curry) and Gonzales (Lombardo Boyar).
+Tasked with finding the ship's comm unit, Turok encounters John Grimes (Sean Donnellan), Kane's second-in-command, and later another survivor, Cowboy (Timothy Olyphant), who is shot and wounded by Grimes.
 Whiskey Company comes to Cowboy's aid, and Turok resumes his search with Foster and Gonzales.
-After Foster is killed by a M-G sniper, Turok and Gonzales recover the comm unit.
-Gonzales is snatched by a large T. Rex.
-Turok injures the T. Rex, but is knocked unconscious.
+After Foster is killed by a M-G sniper, Turok and Gonzales recover the comm unit, but Gonzales is snatched by a large Tyrannosaurus rex.
+Turok injures the Tyrannosaurus, but is knocked unconscious.